liyuanhe211/Multiwfn_GUI/README.md

             1,  # Color-filled map
             "", # Default grid
             4,  # Define plane by three atoms
-            "[Input: Index of three atoms to define the plane, e.g. 3,6,7]", -6] # Export plane plot data
+            "[Input] Index of three atoms to define the plane, e.g. 3,6,7", -6] # Export plane plot data
 ```

+### Advanced scripting

 You can fully automate the interaction process by adding function objects into the `commands` list.
-The function will be called, and should return a string as the command to be fed into Multiwfn.

-Optionally, the function could be fed with two parameters, `previous_inputs`, and `previous_outputs`.
+The function will be called with two parameters, `previous_inputs`, and `previous_outputs`.
 Both are tuples, which contain all inputs and outputs of the session.
+And the function should return a string as the command to be fed into Multiwfn.

-For example, if one have a batch of Gaussian TD missions, and wish to generate NTOs as fchk files for all singlet excited states.
+For example, if one have a batch of Gaussian TD missions, and wish to generate NTOs as fchk files for all **singlet** excited states.
 Suppose the input files are:
 ```
 Molecule_1_TD.out
 Molecule_1_TD.fchk